 "Isolated by his strange parents, Leon finds solace in an imaginary friend, which happens to be an anatomy doll from his father's doctor office.
 Unfortunately, the doll begins to take over Leon's life, and his sister's life as well."

 On this day in 1989 (in Japan), filmmakers proved it ain't easy being green with the theatrical release of The Return Of Swamp Thing.
-Directed by Jim Wynorski, the SciFi/Fantasy starred Dick Durock, Heather Locklear, and Louis Jourdan; and here's the plot summary as provided by IMDB.com:
+Directed by Jim Wynorski, the SciFi/Fantasy starred Dick Durock, Heather Locklear, Louis Jourdan, and others.
+According to our friends at IMDB.com, here's the plot summary:

 "In this tongue-in-cheek sequel, the benevolent bog creature falls for the vegetarian, plant-loving daughter of the evil scientist who created him."